chengqihao/Maximal-kPlex/README.md

 make
 ```
 #### Usage Instruction
-**Note**: Before testing the code, we bind each thread to one CPU core based on the default distribution.
+**Note**: Before testing the code, we bind each thread to one CPU core.

 ```
 export OMP_PROC_BIND=true OMP_PLACES=cores